Triangles on Web Ch7 WebGPU Shading Language

 Different from universal programming languages, shading language needs you to explicitly put the memory layout of the parameters and the return value of a function.

-, now let's dive deeper into them.
+We have already used @builtin and @location, now let's dive deeper into them.

 Let's consider the following shader function: